 Using a Timeshare Exit Attorney to Get Rid of a Timeshare

 There are times when a lawyer is needed to end timeshare ownership.
 In particular, if you still have a mortgage on your timeshare, you must address that.
 You are not just seeking to end your timeshare ownership, you are also ending your mortgage obligations.
 These situations can be tricky, however, an attorney skilled in timeshare exit can often be of help.
 Please know that this is not the job for a “general practice” attorney.
 The last thing you want is someone charging you by the hour to figure out the complexity of timeshare law, because in the end they may not be able to get the job done and you will be out of the money paid to them, yet still stuck with a timeshare.

 When working with our clients, we can determine if an attorney is needed.
-If so, we can also arrange to have an attorney hired to represent our customers for a flat fee, while protecting them with our 100% Money Back Guarantee.
+If so, we can also arrange to have an attorney hired to represent our customers for a flat fee.

 Ways That We Don’t Recommend to Try to Get Rid of a Timeshare